andreyorst/grscheme/README.md

 And this set of disadvantages:

-- We're locked to pure functional model of evaluation;
+- We're more or less locked to pure functional model of evaluation;
 - We're locked to immutable data structures;
 - Side effects are possible only in nested expressions;
 - If we parallelize, we have to lock access to the data that we may change (well,